 In Europe, architectural and planning rules for protected historic buildings lead to major technical constrains in integrating renewable energy such as photovoltaic.
-These problems call for innovative and creative solutions for building integrated photovoltaic that must combine aesthetic and photovoltaic technology applied in historical buildings that represent the artistic and cultural heritage of a city.
+These problems call for innovative and creative solutions for building integrated photovoltaic.
+These solutions must combine aesthetic and photovoltaic technology applied to historical buildings that represent the artistic and cultural heritage of a city.

-This inducement prize will reward a European protected historic urban district that has perfectly integrated in its buildings a photovoltaic system to generate and supply electricity for its own consumption.
-In this context the photovoltaic system includes all the necessary components to supply power within a district.
+This prize will reward a European protected historic urban district that has perfectly integrated a photovoltaic system in its buildings to generate and supply electricity for its own consumption.
+The photovoltaic system includes all the necessary components to supply power within a district.

 The prize will induce the integration of new photovoltaic systems in protected historic urban districts.
 It will also foster the development of the best suitable architectural and aesthetic design in combination with optimal technical solutions delivering the least visible impact and a minimal intrusion to the structure of the buildings.
 The prize aims as well to mobilise and enhance private and public investment for replication of similar solutions in Europe.